-- Connector P1 is used to supply power - Connector P2 is used to connect the two lights - Connector P3 is an Ethernet RJ45 jack - Connector P4 is a USB port (B type), not active at the moment the relevant manufacturer part numbers are listed in Table 1: mating plugs for the controller connectors.
+- Connector P1 is used to supply power

+- Connector P2 is used to connect the light

+- Connector P3 is an Ethernet RJ45 jack

+- Connector P4 is a USB port (B type), not active at the moment

+- Connector P5 is used for input/output synchronization and for serial RS485 communication

+For connectors P1, P2 and P5 a mating plug is provided in the controller package.
+For convenience the relevant manufacturer part numbers are listed in Table 1: mating plugs for the controller connectors.
 Even if equivalent mating plugs may be available, these are the recommended components.